Will Benson Preview, Player Props: Reds vs. Angels

 Will Benson At The Plate

-- Benson is hitting .275 with 11 doubles, six triples, seven home runs and 32 walks.
+- Benson has 11 doubles, six triples, seven home runs and 33 walks while hitting .277.

-- Benson has picked up a hit in 49.3% of his 71 games this year, with more than one hit in 16.9% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.